 - Leading indicators for adaptability; and

 You will notice that leading indicators are best served in categories that address either the Four Pillars, Human Factors, or safety culture.

-If you are new to leading indicators and haven't checked out or popular list of leading indicators, they are great way to get started with industry tested metrics.
+If you are new to leading indicators and haven't checked out our popular list of leading indicators, they are a great way to get started with industry-tested metrics.